AzizDulaijan/RoboND-DeepLearning-Project/README.md

 ### Decoders block:
-Decoders are used to do upsampling and recover information that was lost in the Encoder layers.
-The block has one or more layers that enable precise localization of features.
+Decoder block is used to do upsampling and reconstraction of the information that was compressed in the Encoder layers. the result is a segmanted image with the same size of the orginal.
+The block has one or more transposed convolotional layers that enable pixel level localization of features.

 ```python
 def decoder_block(small_ip_layer, large_ip_layer, filters):